Welcome to Our Curriculum and Philosophy

 You may have heard of something called the ‘100 languages of children’.
 This concept recognises that children have multiple ways of thinking, playing, exploring, speaking and doing.
 The Reggio Emilia approach encourages children to use every tool they have to express themselves.

-The Benefits Of The Reggio Emilia Approach
+The Benefits of Reggio Emilia Inspiration

 Children in Reggio settings are active constructors of knowledge, who are encouraged to be ‘researchers’.
 Most of the educational experiences within Reggio take the form of projects, where children have opportunities to actively participate, explore and question things.
 There is also a very strong emphasis on the social development of children as part of the community and their relationships to other children, their families and teachers.